Or Hsieh: Biography

-Hsieh contested the 1948 elections to the Legislative Yuan, becoming one of the first group of women elected to the Chinese legislature.
-However, the following year she left Taiwan, initially for Europe, before settling in the United States.
+Hsieh contested the 1948 elections to the Legislative Yuan, becoming one of the first group of women elected to the Chinese legislature, and the candidate with the sixth-most votes.
+However, she steadily withdrew from legislative activities, and left Taiwan the following year, initially for France, before settling in the United States.
 She received a doctorate in public medicine from Columbia University, subsequently working at Oregon State Hospital and the New York State Department of Health, where she was deputy director.

 She returned to Taiwan in 1991 and died in 1995.